nataraj2/NOAA-EMC_FourCastNet/README.md

 The near real-time forecast outputs along with inputs are available on AWS.

-For each cycle, the dataset contains input files to feed into GraphCast found in the directory:
+For each cycle, the dataset contains input files to feed into FourCastNet found in the directory:

-        'fourcastnetgfs.yyyymmdd/hh/input'
+        'fourcastnetgfs.yyyymmdd/hh/input_yyyymmddhh.npy'

 and 10-day forecast results for the current cycle found in the following directories:

-        'fourcastnetgfs.yyyymmdd/hh/forecasts_13_levels'
+        'fourcastnetgfs.yyyymmdd/hh'